top of page

 Quite often, the abstract is written last even if it comes first in a published paper.
 This is because your final results and analysis may mean that you have to go back and change your initial abstract.
 It is often best to write the literature review first.
 This will help you get a better grasp of the topic.

-Also, for master's theses, the literature review section typically makes up the more substantial part of your paper.
+Also, the literature review section typically makes up the more substantial part of your paper.
 Your thesis committee would want to see you demonstrate your breadth and depth of knowledge of the topic being investigated.

 Write your introduction